 Reputation and compliance are vital in this industry.
 Lowell’s recognised thought-leadership on compliance and careful customer management have been core to its operations and critical to maintaining strong client relationships.

 We began researching the sub-prime financial services space in 2008 and narrowed our focus to the debt purchase sector during 2010.
 We were attracted by the industry’s high underlying returns on capital, the strong market growth prospects and the opportunity to improve financing structures in the sector.

 We identified Lowell as one of the most attractive and resilient players in the market, and we subsequently completed the acquisition of Lowell from Exponent Private Equity in September 2011.

 What we did

 During the course of our research into the industry, we identified that there was a strong case for a more flexible financing structure for the debt purchase sector as a whole.
-We worked closely with management to reposition the business, highlighting its strong credit characteristics resulting from its significant cash generation and asset backing.
+We worked closely with management to reposition the business within the financing markets, highlighting its strong credit characteristics resulting from its significant cash generation and asset backing.

-As a result, in March 2012 Lowell issued a high yield bond, and tapped this bond twice in 2013 and 2014 to support the strong growth of the business.
-As the first of its kind in Europe, the high yield bond was transformational for Lowell and its peers.
+As a result, in March 2012 Lowell issued a high yield bond, and tapped this bond twice subsequently to support the strong growth of the business.
+As the first of its kind in Europe, the high yield bond transformed the market for Lowell and the wider debt purchase sector.

-In parallel, management had driven a strategy of significant asset growth by expanding the business’ capabilities, both organically and through acquisition, and focusing on operational efficiency.
+In parallel, management drove a strategy of significant asset growth by expanding the business’ capabilities, both organically and through acquisition, and focusing on operational efficiency.
 This resulted in the business almost trebling in size under our ownership.